spicysomtam/cakesol-wp-poc/README.md

 ./provision-ec2-instance.sh
 ```

 # Docker on the ec2 instance

-I did consider allowing remote requests to the docker daemon from the dev workstation, but this is horribly insecure (I could setup tls, etc, but that just adds more effort).
-For example I could run docker-compose on the dev workstation where it executes it on the ec2 instance.
-So I keep it simple, and copy over a docker-compose.yml file to the ec2 instance, and then run it there using ansible.

-Then I discovered ansible can do docker compose for us.
-To I added the ec2 compose provisioning to the ec2 provision playbook.
+I discovered ansible can do docker compose for us.
+So I added the ec2 compose provisioning to the ec2 provision playbook.
+It also maintains state so can be re-run, etc.

 # Docker and docker compose local dev setup

 Install docker-engine from docker.io (not ubuntu repo) and docker-compose.
 I used non CE/EE versions.

-This setup will also works out what ip addresses to use for the ec2 instance and cadvisor running on the instance.
+This step works out what ip addresses to use for the ec2 instance/s and cadvisor running on the instance/s, and then spins up the local dev docker compose setup.
 Prometheus config will be updated accordingly.
-Grafana is already populate with some dashboards.
+Grafana is already populate with some dashboards:

 ```
 ./docker-dev-start.sh